CALL FOR FILMS

 $1,000 in Cash Prizes

-The finalists' films will be shown and winning films will be announced at the "Ripple Effect Blue Carpet Premiere" drive-in at Sandy Creek Park, Athens, GA in Spring 2022.
+The finalists' films will be shown and winning films will be announced at the "Ripple Effect Blue Carpet Premiere" at the Morton Theater, Athens, GA in Spring 2023.

 OFFICIAL RULES: https://accgov.com/7325/Official-Rules